clin1234/md5cpp/README.md

 Even when the parsing is available as a standalone feature, most parsers (if not all of them; at least within the scope of C/C++ language) are full DOM-like
 parsers: They construct abstract syntax tree (AST) representation of the whole Markdown document.
-That takes time and it leads to bigger memory footprint.
+That takes time, and it leads to bigger memory footprint.

 It's completely fine as long as you really need it.
 If you don't need the full AST, there is a very high chance that using MD4C will be substantially faster